Why we need your help

-Three years of conflict have forced more than two million people to flee their homes.
+Four years of conflict have forced more than 4.3 million people to flee their homes.
 Many families are barely surviving without food, shelter or clean water.

 Heavy rains have made the suffering worse.
 Harvests continue to fail.
 The threat of disease is high.
 There has been a recent outbreak of cholera that will escalate if conditions do not improve.

 My house got burnt.
 I lost everything.
 Some of my neighbours and friends fled the town and I haven’t heard from them since.